LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 There's no canary because it's compiled with clang with the `-fsanitize=safe-stack` option.
 With this option each buffer on the stack will be moved in a mmapped memory region under the pages of the libc.
 Thus, if a buffer overflow occurs, it will overflow over the code of the libc (which is not writable) generating an exception.

 It's worth to see how it works in the only stack buffer used by the application.
-The add filter option read a filter of 1024 bytes which is or-ed with an uploaded image.
-Unfortunately this function doesn't work because a wrong return value, but still allows us to fill the buffer with a filter.
+The add filter option reads a filter of 1024 bytes which is or-ed with an uploaded image.
+Unfortunately this function doesn't work because of a wrong return value, but still allows us to fill the buffer with a filter.
 The function prologue is the following.

 ```assembly
 sub_12d50: